AJWyman1/us_weather/README.md

     graph_rainfall

+For this graph I started with a single location in a dataframe which I grouped by the month.
+I then did the same for the rest of the locations appending it to the end of the original dataframe.
+I then took this large dataframe and turned it into a pivot table with the information I needed for the graph.
+Using pivot table functions I was able to sort the total values from largest to smallest.
+Finally I created the color gradient and changed the order of the legend to match the order seen on the graph.

 # Long periods without Precipitation

 LA , while is in a desert, having less than ten inches of total rainfall struck me as odd, digging further I found that LA had 122 consecutive days where the precipitation was less than 1/20th of an inch with the next closest in Phoenix at less than half the duration.
 Indy only reached a maximum of 18 consecutive days without significant rainfall, the lowest of all ten cities.